lanetix/express-deep-link/README.md

 ##### Why Does deep-link Provide this Option?

-Again, developers will most likely want to ignorantly configure `deep-link` to run on every request (`*`).
+Again, developers will most likely want to blindly configure `deep-link` to run on every request (`*`).
 A simple middleware could be plugged into one's Pipeline to perform this very function, but this feature has conveniently been made available free of charge. `deep-link` is already closely tied to login and authentication, so might as well....